cmackenzie29/storm/README.md

 - To run the analysis:
 	- Navigate to the `storm` folder (e.g. `cd storm`, `cd Desktop/storm`, etc.)
 	- Run the program by typing `python storm.py` or `python3 storm.py`
- - If you do not know the colors present in your txt files:
+		- The program will allow you to interactively select DBSCAN parameters that work for your data.
+Optionally, if you already know the DBSCAN parameters you would like to use, you can specify them as command-line arguments like `python storm.py --eps=0.5 --min_samples=10`
-	- Check by running `python find_colors.py` or `python3 find_colors.py`
+ - If you do not know the colors present in your txt files, check by running `python find_colors.py`

 Alternatively, you can run the analysis from Google Colab with your STORM files stored in Google Drive.